 Does Gum Disease Go Away?
 (Gingivitis) Gum disease Treatment

 You must practice proper oral hygiene to treat gingivitis.
 You should also cut back on any smoking and control your diabetes.
-Other gum disease treatment include:
+Other gum disease treatments include:

 - antibiotic medications